keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-contexts-and-effects.md

 ---
-title: "Embracing Nondeterminism Part I: Contexts and Effects"
+title: Contexts and Effects in Functional Programming
 description: "Ever wonder what the purpose of that map() method was on so many objects?
 It's not just for arrays!
 I wrote about its use as an abstraction, and hopefully you'll find it useful."
 author: Logan McGrath
 date: 2022-01-24T17:14:03-0800